britt/teleprompter/README.md

 - What is the purpose of the code?

 Write a short one sentence description of the nature and purpose of the code including the programming language it was written in.
-You are narrating an article to a person that cannot see the code so begin the description by explaining that \"The article shows a code sample\" then explain the purpose of the  code example.
+You are narrating an article to a person that cannot see the code so begin the description by explaining that "The article shows a code sample" then explain the purpose of the  code example.

 Here are some examples of code and good descriptions.